DianZzzz/DianZzzz.github.io/_finance/Forex/USDCNY.md

 # USD and Chinese Yuan

 Renminbi 人民币, or People's Money, is the official name given to the Chinese currency.
-Depending on where it is traded, Renminbi, or RMB for short, could be CNY or CNH.
+Depending on where it is traded, Renminbi, or RMB for short, is CNY or CNH.

 ## CNY

-CNY is Renminbi that's traded within Mainland China.
+CNY is Renminbi traded within Mainland China.
 So if you receive a note with Mao Zedong's head printed on it within Mainland China, it is a CNY.

-China's Federal Reserve or State Owned banks are the major participants in the CNY market.
-So CNY is essentially a managed float regime.
+China's Federal Reserve or state-owned-banks are the major participants in the CNY market, hence CNY is essentially a managed float regime.
 <!-- TradingView Widget BEGIN -->
 <div class="tradingview-widget-container">
   <div class="tradingview-widget-container__widget"></div>